Gasu16/Race-Conditions/README.md

         ./victim file_1

-Pay attention: probably it will give some tries before actually working due to the timing of both the process attack and victimeng.
+Pay attention: probably it will give some tries before actually working due to the timing of both the process attack and victim.

 Improving soon...